 That minty fresh, foam-filled feeling can only come from one thing—brushing your teeth.
-But, we can’t help but wonder: Why does toothpaste foam?
+But what’s that foaming agent in toothpaste?
+And why does toothpaste foam?

 Short answer: SLS